bparanj/crystal/programming/iac/docs/experiments/goss-tests.md

 This approach allows you to systematically verify the setup of your systems, ensuring that all necessary packages are installed according to your specifications.

 The location of the `goss.yaml` file within your project directory should be structured based on how you organize your Packer and Ansible configurations, as well as how you plan to execute Goss tests.
-A common approach is to place test files, including `goss.yaml`, in a directory dedicated to testing or validation scripts.
+A common approach is to place test files,  `goss.yaml`, in a directory dedicated to testing or validation scripts.
 This helps maintain a clean project structure and simplifies the process of specifying the path to the `goss.yaml` file in your automation scripts.

 Given a project with both Packer and Ansible, a suggested project structure might look like this: